Audiology Expert & Founder

 People also like that the fitting time is a lot quicker because your audiologist has no need to take impressions of your ears to create ear molds to suit you and your ear shape.
 You could effectively walk away with your hearing aids on the day, rather than wait a week for your unique ear molds to arrive and then be fitted.

-Can you get open fit hearing aids on the NHS?
-In short, yes you can get open fit hearing aids from your local audiology department.
+Can you get Open Fit hearing aids on the NHS?
+In short, yes you can get Open Fit hearing aids from your local audiology department.
 The NHS offers a commendable service for those with hearing loss, but like with most styles the NHS provides, the choice and technology would be limited.

-An open fitting means that the waves of sound get to your eardrum more naturally and because the hearing aids tip doesn't fill your entire ear canal - it is common that you will hear your louder soundscape more naturally too.
+What is the difference between Open Fit hearing aids and closed hearing aid fittings?
+An open fitting means that the waves of sound get to your eardrum more naturally and because the hearing aid tip doesn't fill your entire ear canal - it is common that you will hear your louder soundscape more naturally too.
 An open hearing aid design also gives your ear canal more ventilation.

 On the other hand, a closed hearing aid fitting fills most of your ear canal with either an earpiece or an ITE hearing aid.
 With this fitting, sound transmits to you directly to allow for a full range of hearing aid features.

 In short, there are two different types of hearing aid domes, which alter the sound quality of your hearing aids and hearing experience.
-The one you opt for really all depends on the level of your hearing loss and what your audiologist advises.
+The one you opt for really depends on the level of your hearing loss and what your audiologist advises.
 A closed-style hearing aid dome is one full piece of plastic that covers the receiver and is inserted within your ear canal.

 An open-style hearing aid dome has a number of openings along with the dome.
 The openings assist in preventing the occlusion you can be challenged with and provide amplified sound.
 The open-style hearing aid dome is more successful for those with mild to moderately severe hearing loss.